shsagir/play-area-sync/docs/tls.md

 You can already access your [App URL](app#toc-app-url) using HTTPS which is provided by us for free.
 For example: `https://{{app-name}}.frb.io`.
 Use this URL for testing or if a custom domain is not important to you.

-### TLS via Let's Encrypt
+### Automatic TLS

 [Let's encrypt](https://en.wikipedia.org/wiki/Let's_Encrypt) is a free certificate authority and can be used to generate free certificates for custom domains.
 This option **does not work for wildcard domains**.
-We offer automatic Let's Encrypt integration for many plans for free.
+Automatic TLS is included for all Professional Apps and some Universal Apps.

 ### Bring your own certificate